hyperandroid/Cocos2d-html5/README.md

 * Offer an strong code contract were types are checked at compile time.
 Why Typescript: https://github.com/hyperandroid/Cocos2d-html5/wiki/Typescript.
 * High backwards compatibility with API v3.
 * Offer a plain Class hierarchy, enforcing encapsulation avoiding extension where possible.
-* Eliminate global state (singletons for everything) to local state, which allows for reusability, for example, have different Director objects running at the same time.
+* Eliminate global state (singletons for everything) to local state, which allows for re-usability, for example, have different Director objects running at the same time.
 * Remove the asynchronous nature of Cocos2D initialization in favor of a more structured resource loading mechanism.
-* Leave the developer more freedom by not making assumptions and decissions on behalf of the developer.
+* Leave the developer more freedom by not making assumptions and decisions on behalf of the developer.

 In its current state, we must be humble and low demanding so that:

 * The Typescript to Javascript compilation scripts have been tested on Mac and Win 8.1 .
   They may not work in other systems.
 * Currently only a Javascript bundle with all the library is supplied.
+* Examples are limited, not following at all the unique-responsibility principle so they may be overarchitectured.
+  New simpler examples will come along soon.

 This release has the following features: